verisign/tlsa-survey/README.md

 Usage:

-    $ sh tlsa_survey.sh list-of-domains
+    $ sh tlsa_survey.sh list-of-domains name-server

-    Where list-of-domains is a text file containing domains to be tested for the presence of TLSA records.
+    Where list-of-domains is a text file containing domains to be tested for the presence of TLSA records and name-server is a DNS server name or IP.

 Operation: